aliphys/Arduino_StyleGuide/rules/01-general-rules/07-keywords-to-avoid.md

 # Reasoning
 The `auto` keyword, while prohibited in many C style guides is permissible in the Arduino Library Style Guide.
 It is included in C++11 onwards and should be possible to use across all Arduino Cores.
 The GCC compilers are (typically) better at optimizing code than manual attempts using keywords like register.

-# Enforcement
-Extract protected keywords from https://raw.githubusercontent.com/highlightjs/highlight.js/063876f86c53713a665de0b17b8d795ae5fce0a1/src/languages/arduino.js .
-Then, check if any variables are initialised with these protected keywords